 Following the news, EE announced it would yank the upcoming Huawei Mate 20X 5G, Huawei’s first 5G phone, from its line-up.
 Vodafone, which uses Huawei equipment in its 4G infrastructure, also cancelled an event concerning its 5G rollout.

-Will Huawei launch its own operating system?
+Does Huawei have its own operating system?